mcevoymicah/DND-Dice-Modifier/README.md

 ## Phase 4: Task 3

-Reflecting on the current design as depicted in the UML class diagram, one area that could benefit from refactoring is the coupling between the `GameCharacter` class and the various aspects of character management such as skill checks, buffs/debuffs application, and roll history.
-Currently, the `GameCharacter` class is responsible for not only maintaining character state but also for implementing behavior that could be more modular.
+Reflecting on the current design as depicted in the UML class diagram, one area that could benefit from refactoring is the coupling between the `ModifierManagerGUI`, `ModifierManagerApp`, `GamePanel` classes and the various aspects of the manager such as skill checks, buffs/debuffs application, and roll history.
+Currently, each class is responsible for implementing multiple behaviours that could be more modular.

-In a future refactoring effort, I would aim to simplify the `GameCharacter` class.
-This class is currently handling multiple responsibilities that could be more effectively managed if they were separated into different classes.
+In a future refactoring effort, I would aim to simplify the `ModifierManagerGUI`, `ModifierManagerApp`, `GamePanel` classes.
+They're currently handling multiple responsibilities that could be more effectively managed if they were separated into different classes.
 For instance, managing the character's skill checks and buff/debuff effects could be moved to separate classes that specifically deal with these tasks.
-This change would make the `GameCharacter` class easier to understand and modify.
+This change would make the classes easier to understand and modify.
 Although adding more classes could make the overall design a bit more complex, it would ultimately lead to a cleaner and more organized codebase where each part has a clear purpose and is easier to manage independently.

 Moreover, this refactoring would reduce the risk of a single class becoming a "God Object" that is overly